tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 ## Import and run a Python environment on Google Cloud with Docker

 Take advantage of the versatility of containerized apps on Docker and the power of Google Cloud to easily reproduce and collaborate on projects!
 In this building block, you will learn step-by-step how to reproduce a containerized project environment on a Google Cloud virtual machine.
-Moreover, you will also see how to run Jupyter Notebook in your replicated environment and access to it so you can work with the project's Python code.
+Additionally, you will also learn how to run Jupyter Notebook in your cloned environment and how to access it so you can interact with the project's Python code.

 {{% warning %}}

 This building block is meant to be a complement to our previous one on [how to export project environments with Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/).
-Thus, while the steps here presented are valid is a general sense, its details were designed to match the particularities of the containerization process described in the preceding building block.
+Thus, while the steps here presented are valid in a general sense, its details were designed to match the particularities of the containerization process described in the preceding building block.
 We strongly recommend you to [visit that other building block](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/) to get a firmer understanding of the present one's content.

 {{% /warning %}}

 {{% tip %}}

 Cloud virtual machines offer many advantages in terms of flexibility and computational power.
 However, if you are trying to replicate a Docker-containerized project environment in your local computer, simply follow Steps 2 and 3 of this building block and access Jupyter Notebook as you usually do.
-Alternatively, after Steps 2 and 3, you can jump straight to Step 5 and follow it but employing your internal IP address (Which is typically: `127.0.0.1`) instead of the Cloud virtual machine's external IP.
+Alternatively, after Steps 2 and 3, you can jump straight to Step 5 and follow it employing your internal IP address (Which is typically: `127.0.0.1`) instead of the cloud virtual machine's external IP.

 {{% /tip %}}

 ### Step 1: Install and Set up Docker in your Google cloud instance

 Google Cloud's virtual machines are configured to operate on Debian Linux by default.
-As a result, installing Docker on these machines follows the standard procedures for Linux-based systems.
-You can learn how to do so by visiting our building block on how to [Set up Docker](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/docker/), which covers the setup of Docker in Windows, MacOS and Ubuntu Linux.
+As a result, installing Docker on these machines follows the standard procedure for Linux-based systems.
+You can learn how to do so by visiting our building block on how to [set up Docker](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/docker/), which covers the setup of Docker in Windows, MacOS and Ubuntu Linux.

-For those who prefer a more streamlined approach, we have condensed these instructions into two Docker installation scripts available below.
+If you prefer to cut to the chase, we have condensed these instructions into two Docker installation scripts available below.
 These scripts work for Debian and Ubuntu Linux, which are among the most commonly used Linux distributions on Google Cloud's virtual machines.
-Feel free to either follow these scripts step-by-step, or save them in a shell script format file (`.sh`) to upload and execute them on your virtual machine.
-Either method will successfully install Docker on your VM and thus allow you to continue with this building block!
+Feel free to either follow these scripts step-by-step, or save them in a shell script format file (`.sh`) to then upload and execute them on your virtual machine.
+Either method will successfully install Docker on your VM and thus allow you to continue with the building block.

 {{% cta-primary-center "Script for installing Docker in Debian Linux" "https://raw.githubusercontent.com/tilburgsciencehub/website/master/content/building-blocks/automate-and-execute-your-work/reproducible-work/install-docker-debian.sh" %}}